CIMR-Algos/SeaSurfaceTemperature_ATBD/book/baseline_algorithm_definition.md

 In version 0 of the retrieval algorithm, AMSR2 data will be used as input instead of CIMR data, as it is not yet available.
 Because of this, the channel combinaiton used will not be the full CIMR suite, as AMSR2 does not include the 1.4 GHz channels, but a so-called CIMR-like combination.

 ## Level-2 end to end algorithm functional flow diagram
-%- Flow diagram here of the structure of the retrieval algorithm.
 The CIMR SST retrieval algorithm consists of a WS retrieval algorithm followed by an SST retrieval algorithm.
 A flow diagram of the algorithm is shown in {numref}`fig-algo-flow-diag`.
 ```{figure} figures/algo_flow_diagram/algo_flow_diagram.png
 ----